kantega/kson/readme.md

  the compiler even more by using converters.

-##More on using JsonValue, for when you know little or nothing about its structure
+##Lenses, for when you know little about the json structure, or you want to manipulate it directly
-A JsonValue has a very limited set of operations you can perform on it.
+A common supertype JsonValue has a very limited set of operations you can perform on it.
 This is because you do not know exactly what type of value it is.
 It represents the different kind of values a json structure can contain (boolean, number, string, array,object and null) as subtypes of JsonValue.